skip to content

 Get a foot in the door and work your way up - volunteer, intern, take a fundraising or administrative job in an organisation you want to work for and move across to a more suitable role when you can.

-Start in the public or private sector to gain transferable skills.
+We recognise that for many people volunteering is not an option for financial reasons.
+There is growing awareness of this issue in the sector, and you can find development organisations who are committed to paying interns.
+Alternatively, you can start in the public or private sector to gain transferable skills.
 Development organisations often recruit people who have business or public sector experience.
 Charityjob.co.uk is a useful site to find UK-based jobs in the charity sector.

 Further study or certification required